eigerco/amplifier-advisory-committee/src/chains/flow-evm/PROPOSAL.md

 ### Purpose

 The purpose of this review is to ensure that the integration of Flow with the Axelar network adheres to all security and technical standards, ensuring a secure and efficient connection.

-### Proposed AXL Grant

-We propose an AXL grant of 10,000 AXL tokens to compensate the Security Council for their time and efforts in conducting a thorough review of the integration.
-As the integration is for a standard EVM-compatible connection, the 10,000 AXL is proposed in light of this [rubric](../../docs//Integrators/EVALUATION.md#committee-review-compensation).

 ### Additional Information